 - Name guardians for your minor children and pets.

 - Name an executor for your will-based estate.

 - Decisions related to health care and end-of-life.

 - Funeral-related decisions.

-While you’re answering these questions, there are plenty of prompts along that way that will help if you’re stuck on something, and you can live-chat with a customer service representative.
+While answering these questions, plenty of prompts will help if you’re stuck on something, and you can live chat with a customer service representative.
 Once you’ve provided the necessary information, Trust & Will will start building your estate documents with customized templates created by attorneys according to the laws and requirements of your state of primary residence.

-Once the documents are ready, you can either print them or have Trust & Will ship them to you for free.
-None of these documents are legally binding until they’re signed and notarized (often in the presence of two witnesses).
-Once you’ve completed that step, the documents are fully legal and your estate is planned.
+Once you’ve completed the signature or notarization process, the documents are legally in force.
 These documents should be kept in a secure location, such as a safety deposit box, and the trustee or executor should be given a copy.